There are a number of current rheumatology-related clinical studies at Washington University.

 Clinical trials, also known as research studies or patient studies, are essential in the fight against disease.
 They determine if new treatments are safe and effective and work better than current treatments.

-What is a Rheumatology clinical trial?
+What is a Rheumatology clinical study?

 How am I protected?